Sometimes you just want to escape! Thinking about wild camping can be more fun than the actual experience…unless you get the equipment right.

 Off-ground bivvy hammocks

 For us, this is one of the best options, providing you get a flat bed hammock.
 You can read a full review of these bivvy hammocks.
+Apologies if any of the links below take you to a dead-end.
+We’re finding that these properly flat-bed hammocks are becoming very hard to find in the UK.

 For a cheaper option, the Hammockbliss Sky Bed with bug net isn’t bad either, but not absolutely flat.